zacharyhenson/Aggressor-scripts/README.md

 ### Kit descriptions
 1. **AnnoyKit**

-  Actions in this kit center around miscellaneous fun thta generally involve messing with the user
+  Actions in this kit center around miscellaneous fun that generally involve messing with the user

 2. **AntiForensicsKit**